anazvdo/data-eng/capstone_project/README.md

 ### 3. End use cases and goals
 <div style="text-align: justify">
 The project's purpose and its end use case is a datalake filled by an Airflow pipeline running on schedule, extracting all raw data coming from json and csv sources using PySpark on AWS EMR, transformed into files on AWS S3, then in dimension and fact tables on AWS Athena.
-As a fact table, this can also be uses as analytics table to answer business questions.
+As a fact table, this can also be used as analytics table to answer business questions.
 </div>
 <br/>

 ### 4. Choice of Technologies
-- Airflow: great tool to orchestrate pipelines on schedule
+- Airflow: great tool to orchestrate pipelines on schedule;
-- AWS EMR: helps processing vast amounts of data usings Apache Spark
+- AWS EMR: helps processing vast amounts of data usings Apache Spark;
-- AWS S3: object storage service is used to save parquet files
+- AWS S3: object storage service is used to save parquet files;
-- AWS Athena: can query S3 data using SQL, so we can have a Datalake
+- AWS Athena: can query S3 data using SQL, so we can have a Datalake;
 - AWS Glue: was used to create for the first time, dimension tables on Athena, with automatic crawlers.

 ### 5. Exploring and Assessing the Data